smattymatty/mathew-storm-site/writing_content/short-stories/Year 47 Post Stitch.md

 No one answered.

-Because Lena was dead.
-Had been dead.
-And now-

 Elise looked at the viewport.
 Earth below.
 Not glowing.
 Not covered in light.
 Just dark.
 Dying.
 And the Station-

 The Station was dying too.
-Because she'd stitched thread into the life support.
+She'd stitched thread into the life support.
 Into the air systems.
 Into the hull itself.
 Real thread.
 Real seeds.
 And now they were growing in the vacuum and the walls were splitting and-

 "Oh no," Elise whispered.